Azure-Samples/smartbulkcopy/README.md

 Smart, High-Speed, Bulk Copy tool to move data from one Azure SQL / SQL Server database to another.
 Smartly uses logical or physical partitions to maximize transfer speed using parallel copy tasks.

-It can be used to efficiently and quickly move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.
+It can be also used to efficiently and quickly move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.

 Smart Bulk Copy is also available as a [Docker Image](https://hub.docker.com/repository/docker/yorek/smartbulkcopy).